 MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 17) the objective of the reviews would be to consider whether outcomes were as anticipated, were appropriate, or could have been improved. by the committee, and full compliance with governance requirements including attendance at all training sessions.
 18) The committee should set out its expectations of its own performance in its business plan.
 This could include progress on certain matters, reviews of governance and performance and attendance targets.
-It should include standards relating to administration of the committee's business such as: The Business Plan sets out the expectations of the committee.
-19) attainment of standards set down in CIPFA's knowledge and skills framework and code of practice; achievement of required training outcomes; achievement of administrative targets such as dates for issuing agendas and minutes. the Pensions Committee.
-Targets such as dates for issuing agendas and minutes are strictly adhered to.
-20) This assessment should be included in the fund's Annual Report.
-The assessment of the committee expectations and training are included in the Annual Report 5.
-Responsible ownership SUMMARY: PARTIALLY COMPLIANT Administrating authorities should: a) recognise, and ensure that their partners in the investment chain adopt, the FRC's UK Stewardship Code 1) Policies regarding responsible ownership must be disclosed in the statement of investment principles which must be contained the annual report.
-Policies on Social Environmental and ethical considerations are disclosed in the ISS, a copy of which is also included in the Pension Fund Annual Report. b) include a statement of their policy on responsible ownership in the statement of investment principles 2) Responsible ownership should incorporate the committee's approach to long term responsible investing including its approach to consideration of environmental, social and governance issues. responsible investments and the view has been taken that the fund's investment managers to integrate all material financial factors into the decision making process for fund investments. c) report periodically to scheme members on the discharge of such responsibilities.
-3) The committee should discuss the potential for consideration of environmental, social and governance issues to add value, in accordance with its policies on responsible investing, when selecting investment managers and in discussing their subsequent performances. established and published a Statement of investment Beliefs which reflects the broad views of committee members in regard to ESG .Over the long term, the
+It should include standards relating to administration of the committee's business such as: The Business Plan sets out the expectations of its committee.
+T 19) attainment of standards set down in CIPFA's knowledge and skills framework and code of practice; achievement of required training outcomes; achievement of administrative targets such as dates for issuing agendas and minutes are standards.
+Achievement of training outcomes are the Pensions Committee.
+Targets so issuing agendas and minutes are standards.
+Achievement of training outcomes are the Pensions Committee.
+Targets so issuing agendas and minutes are standards.
+Page 20) This assessment should be included in the fund's Annual Report.
+The assessment of the committee expectations and training are included in the Annual Report Responsible ownership Ō SUMMARY: PARTIALLY COMPLIANT Administrating authorities should: a) recognise, and ensure that their partners in the investment chain adopt, the FRC's UK Stewardship Code Policies regarding responsible ownership must be disclosed in the statement of investment principles which must be contained the annual report.
+Policies on Social Environmental and ethical considerations are disclosed in the ISS, a copy of which is also included in the Pension Fund Annual Report. b) include a statement of their policy on responsible ownership in the statement of investment principles 2) Responsible ownership should incorporate the committee's approach to long term responsible investing including its approach to consideration of environmental, social and governance issues.
+The Pension Committee has considered socially responsible investments and the view has been taken that the fund's investment managers to integrate all material financial factors into the decision making process for fund investments. c) report periodically to scheme members on the discharge of such responsibilities. on the discharge of such consideration of environmental, social and governance established and published a Statement